trycatcher/cv/README.md

 I work across the Architecture, Engineering, and Product teams to support Vouch's continued progression towards becoming a Product organization focusing on the Identity capabilities at the core of the Vouch platform.

-_Technolgies uses: _ Clojure, Clojurescript, AWS, Datomic, C, Rust
+_Technolgies used:_ Clojure, Clojurescript, AWS, Datomic, C, Rust

 **Head of Engineering** @ [Consolidate Health](https://consolidate.health/) _(Jan 2023 - Jan 2024)_ <br>
 An all-encompassing, comprehensive Healthcare Product platform serving the needs of multiple stakeholders.